 4. Have Some Plants

 Plants are good work colleagues.
 There are many ways that plants can help to create a healthier and more comfortable workplace environment.
 They help to improve the air quality.
-Also, plants make any area more comfortable, plants help to put you into a good mood.
+Also, plants make any area more comfortable, plants help to put you in a good mood.
 Too many plants can become overwhelming.
 Try to keep it to a couple of plants, one on your desk can have a very calming effect on you.

 5. Keep the Team Bond

 A connected team is a powerful team, even if there are remote workers on your team.
 It is not enough to just work on projects.
 You have to know one another to be able to establish a true productive working relationship.
 Find ways that your team can be better connected.
 If there are remote workers, use video conferencing where everyone can take part in meetings and sessions.
 Begin these meetings with ice-breaker activities.
-At each meeting, conference call, etc., you will learn more and more about each other and have a better connection which will help to improve the team productivity.
+At each meeting, conference call, etc., you will learn more and more about each other and have a better connection which will help to improve the team’s productivity.

 6. Urge Conflict